Hinesville Juvenile Crime Lawyer

 The overall crime rate in Hinesville hovered around 48.86 per 1,000 people in 2023.
 In Georgia in 2020, there were 53 juvenile arrests for aggravated assault, 18 for robbery, 127 for larceny, 91 for drug abuse, and 26 for weapon-related offenses.
 Juvenile crime happens in Georgia often, particularly in Hinesville, which has a higher crime rate than the state average.

-Juvenile crime is treated differently than adult crime in Georgia, with juvenile court proceedings taking place in a closed court.
+Juvenile crime is treated differently from adult crime in Georgia, with juvenile court proceedings taking place in a closed court.
 Additionally, children are not entitled to a jury trial.
 Most juvenile criminal cases are presided over by a judge who makes the sole determination of the child’s guilt or innocence based on the cases that the defense and prosecution present.
 Under Georgia Code § 16-3-1, a child cannot be charged with a crime if they’re under 13.

 Any child younger than seven years old generally will not be tried in juvenile court, but that child’s parents may be held legally responsible for the child’s actions.
 Depending on the seriousness of the crime, juveniles between 15 and 17 years old may be tried as adults.
 Any child aged 17 or older is considered a legal adult in Georgia.